Creating a guided interaction for a lead generation campaign

 - Type the following text in the Prompt: Thank you, now I just need to know where we can send your free product sample.

 *The label of this Address field was amended to include the word "required," so that the agent will collect the information during the call.
-Any field in a script can also be assigned the Required setting, making it so that the agent will not be able to advance to the next slide without entering data into the specified field.
+Any field in a guided interaction can also be assigned the Required setting, making it so that the agent will not be able to advance to the next slide without entering data into the specified field.
 To learn more about that option and how to use it, please see the section titled Field Settings.

 - Click on

 - Click on the wrench (top right, middle)